-QUESTION: Is there a stress test designed for situations of regulatory capture?
+21. QUESTION: Is there a stress test designed for situations of regulatory capture?

-There is a stress test in the category III.
+ANSWER: There is a stress test in the category III.
 Legal/Legislative Action ST#4.
-Please refer to page 96 of the report.
+Please refer to page 96 of the Proposal.

----

-QUESTION: There is no mention of the duration of examination of complaints IRP.
-Will this be added when you will submit the final report to Chartering Organizations?
+22. QUESTION: There is no mention of the duration of examination of complaints by the IRP.
+Will this be added when you submit the final report to Chartering Organizations?

-There is a reference in the report that indicates that they should strive to do render decisions as efficiently in a 6-month timeframe.
-If they are unable to render that decision, they will issue an interim report.
+ANSWER: There is a reference in the Proposal that indicates that they should strive to render decisions efficiently in a 6-month timeframe.
+If they are unable to render that decision, they will issue an update and estimated completion schedule.

----

-QUESTION: The findings/summary of public comments ought to be offered formally to the CCWG and made generally available.
-Discussions in Buenos Aires on entirely new legal accountability mechanisms began before the 1st public comment period findings could be reported.
+23. QUESTION: The findings/summary of public comments ought to be offered formally to the CCWG and made generally available.
+Discussions in Buenos Aires on entirely new legal accountability mechanisms began before the first public comment period findings could be reported.

-The summary of public comment period will be published.
-We are in the process of finalizing a very thorough summary.
-We will do the same for PC2 where we will respond to contributors.
-The public comment summary will be published in a fortnight.
-However, the comments made by the community have been the basis for this report and have led to many changes, some of which were substantial.
+ANSWER: The public comments on our First Proposal were reviewed and discussed by the CCWG in detail and changes based on those comments are reflected in our Second Proposal.
+A summary of the public comments on the Second Proposal received will be published and all comments are already publicly available.
+The comments made by the community have been the basis for the Second Proposal and have led to many changes over the First Proposal, some of which were substantial.

----

-QUESTION: On point 4: is the appointing body the only authority to remove its appointed director (item 5 notwithstanding)?
+24. QUESTION: On point 4: is the appointing body the only one with the authority to remove its appointed director (item 5 notwithstanding)?

-Yes, this applies to the seven directors appointed by the SOs and ALAC.
-The appointing body is the removing body.
-The alternative is the removal of the entire Board.
-The NomCom cannot remove anyone.
-Current Bylaws allow for the Board to take action against fellow Board member currently.
+ANSWER: Yes, this applies to the seven directors appointed by the SOs and ALAC.
+(There are special procedures for removing individual directors appointed by the Nominating Committee, which are described on pages 59-60 of the Proposal and discussed briefly in the response to the next question.)
+The appointing SO/AC is only the removing body with respect to these seven directors.
+The alternative is the removal of the entire Board by the community.

-----

-QUESTION: What was the problem in removal of a NomCom Director?
+25. QUESTION: What was the problem in removal of a NomCom Director?

-The NomCom is not entitled to remove its Directors.
-Please refer to p58-59 of the report.
+ANSWER: Please refer to pages 58-59 of the Proposal.
 SO/ACs can petition for the removal of a NomCom Director.
 Any SO/AC can pass the petition to trigger the process.
 This would be followed by dialogue.
-Participating SO/ACs will then to decide whether to remove that Director or not.
-Please note that none of these powers would apply to CEO.
+Participating SO/ACs will then decide whether to remove that Director or not.
+Please note that none of these powers would apply to the CEO.

----

-QUESTION: Is the community empowered to take checks on the flow of revenues?
+26. QUESTION: Is the community empowered to take checks on the flow of revenues?
 Is there financial accountability to the community?

-The only financial power we have proposed is the ability to veto budget.
-Beyond this power, if ICANN Board choose to make unrealistic expenditures there is opportunity to remove individual Directors or the Board.

----
+ANSWER: Under California law, the ICANN Board acts in a fiduciary capacity and must avoid waste of assets.
+There are limits to the powers that can be taken away from the Board under California law although in a membership organization, members – here the Community Mechanism as Sole Member – may exercise additional oversight rights regarding budget.
+The power of the CMSM to veto the budget as proposed provides the community with significant ability to hold the Board accountable on financial matters, while at the same time recognizing the importance of Board judgment on financial matters

-QUESTION: Who can answer the question of why the Board's right to remove individual Directors is being restricted?
+27. QUESTION: Who can answer the question of why the Board's right to remove individual Directors is being restricted?